gerrytan/azsubsyn/README.md

     Use the `"appId"` value as `_CLIENT_ID` env var and `"password"` as `_CLIENT_SECRET`

-1. Once you've exported the environment variables, check using `azdiffit credcheck`
+1. Once you've exported the environment variables, check using `azsubsyn credcheck`

 ### Plan

-`azdiffit plan` will fetch RP and preview features registrations for both source and target subscriptions and creates a modification plan to be applied to the target subscription.
-The plan is saved to the `azdiffit-plan.jsonc` file in the working directory.
+`azsubsyn plan` will fetch RP and preview features registrations for both source and target subscriptions and creates a modification plan to be applied to the target subscription.
+The plan is saved to the `azsubsyn-plan.jsonc` file in the working directory.

 The plan file has following format: